ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/code-challenge.md

   - write a test for the `logoutSuccess$` effect
   - write the `logoutSuccess$` effect

-**Hint #1:** at this time, the only task for `logout$` is to clear the storage, making it structurally similar to the `initialize$`, which also only has one task.
-For the tests you can create a `describe('logout$')` block and copy the two test cases from `initialize$` and make minor modifcations.
-Likewise, the basic logic for the effect can by copied from the `initialize$` effect and the modified for the `logout$` situation.
+**Hint #1:** at this time, the `logout$` effect only needs to do two things:

+- clear the session
+- dispatch the `logoutSuccess` event.

+This makes the tests for it similar to the "on login success" tests for the `login$` effect, only without all of the argument passing and checking since the `logout` related actions and methods do not take arguments.

 **Hint #2:** `logoutSuccess$` is a lot like `loginSuccess$` with only the details of the action and the actual path navigated to differing.
 This makes `loginSuccess$` a pretty good model for what you need to do.